Hassan Nemazee: Political involvement

 More recently, Nemazee served as Finance Chairman to Hillary Clinton's 2007-08 presidential campaign, and also donated $50,000 (the maximum amount) to Barack Obama's Presidential Inaugural Committee.
 In addition, Nemazee was a bundler for the 2009 Presidential Inaugural Committee.

-Arrest
+During his presidency, Bill Clinton nominated Nemazee to fill the position of U.S. Ambassador to Argentina.

-Hassan Nemazee was arrested on August 25, 2009, for allegedly defrauding Citi bank by using false documents to secure a loan.
+Fraud conviction and imprisonment